1. Purpose

 We understand that customers on joint accounts may face additional barriers to accessing debt assistance, particularly where the other person on the account is a perpetrator.
 This may include not having access to financial information, being unaware of a debt and being apprehensive about the prospect of coming into contact with the perpetrator.

-To remove these barriers and ensure that customers on joint accounts are able to conveniently access the same debt assistance pathways as other customers affected by family violence our Customer Care team will:
+To remove these barriers and ensure that customers on joint accounts are able to conveniently access the same debt assistance pathways as other customers affected by domestic and family violence our Customer Care team will:

 • Ensure that you can access support without having any contact with the perpetrator